 Chase Ink Business Preferred Offers 3X Points in 4 Categories

 Secondly, the Chase Ink Business Preferred card comes with four 3X bonus categories geared toward business owners.

 - Advertising on social media and search engines

-Perhaps more importantly, the cap in these 3X categories will be a combined $150,000 annually.
+Perhaps more importantly, the cap in these 3X categories is a combined $150,000 annually.
 In other words, you can spend $150,000 in these categories before they revert to 1X per dollar spent.

 The existing Chase Ink Plus has an annual limit of $50,000 combined in its bonus categories, which for some might seem a bit on the low end.